 Prior to joining RTI, Dr. Olich was a member of the Graduate Faculty, Director of Graduate Studies in Russian and East European Studies and Associate Director of the University of North Carolina at Chapel Hill’s Center for Slavic, Eurasian and East European Studies.
 Dr. Olich implemented and oversaw programs for a Duke-UNC Title VI U.S. Department of Education National Resource Center and administered more than $1.5 million in student fellowships.

 Previously, she co-founded Diba Industries, Durham, NC, and Danbury, CT, helping to grow annual revenues to $12M (FY 2003), launching two locations and successfully selling the company in 2004 to the multinational Halma Technology Group.

 Dr. Olich has presented at more than 60 conference sessions or workshops and published in academic publications, including the Journal of the History of Childhood and Youth, the Journal of Multimedia History and the Encyclopedia of Russian History.
 Dr. Olich has served as a reviewer for The University of North Carolina Press, Environmental History, The Journal of the History of Childhood and Youth, and Canadian Slavonic Papers/Revue canadienne des slavistes.
-Most recently, she co-authored “North Carolina State University and RTI International Game-Changing Research Incentive Program (GRIP),” in Good Practice Series 2017: Case Studies on University-Industry Engagement.
-Edited by Arno Meerman and Thorsten Kliewe.
-University Industry Innovation Network, 2017.
+She co-authored “North Carolina State University and RTI International Game-Changing Research Incentive Program (GRIP),” in Good Practice Series 2017: Case Studies on University-Industry Engagement.